umich-dbgroup/duoquest/README.md

 ### Task Database Setup

 Run `python3 init_task_db.py`.
-This will set up the task database, which has the following schema:
+This will set up the task database and preload it with information from the Spider database.
+The task database has the following schema:

 **Tasks**